ttmnguy/webtech/README.md

-# webtech
+# Web-Technology-project
-Web Technology project
+Another version of the Web Technology project to emulate some of the functionalities from the original project.